-Dog survives after being shot twice in abdomen, giving birth
+Dog in Idaho survives being shot twice in abdomen, giving birth

-LEWISTON, Idaho (AP) — A female dog is recovering after surviving two gunshot wounds in her abdomen and giving birth to a litter of eight puppies.
+LEWISTON, Idaho — A dog is recovering after surviving two gunshot wounds in her abdomen and giving birth to a litter of eight puppies.

 The Lewiston Tribune reported Merida the apparent Rottweiler-chow mix was found severely injured on Feb.
 22 in a shed in horrid conditions near Spalding.